spress/spress.yosymfony.com/docs/developers/index.md

 We recommended to use `new:plugin` command but if you want...
 It's recommended create each plugin in a separate folder and with a `composer.json` file.
-With Composer, you can create reusable plugins that can be available to somebody using [packagist.org](https://packagist.org/) and [Github](https://github.com/).
+With Composer, you can create reusable plugins available to others using [packagist.org](https://packagist.org/) and [Github](https://github.com/).

-You can see a plugin [example](https://github.com/yosymfony/spress-plugin-dataloader).
+You can see a [example](https://github.com/spress/Github-metadata-plugin) of a plugin.

 ### Plugins skeleton